2005 Atlantic hurricane season: Hurricane Beta

 Late on October 26, the same tropical wave that spawned Tropical Storm Alpha led to the formation of Tropical Depression Twenty-Six over the southwestern Caribbean Sea.
 Early the next day, it was upgraded to Tropical Storm Beta.
 The storm strengthened into a hurricane on October 29 and reached major hurricane intensity on October 30, with sustained winds around 115 mph.
 However, Beta weakened to a Category 2 prior to landfall in Nicaragua.
 The storm rapidly weakened inland and dissipated on October 31.

 The Colombian island of Providencia was subjected to hurricane-force winds for several hours as the center of the storm moved very slowly by the island.
 Reports indicate extensive damage to homes and a loss of communications with the islanders.
 In Honduras and Nicaragua, over 1,000 structures were damaged by the storm, hundreds of which were destroyed.
 Overall, Beta caused nine fatalities and more than $15.5 million in damage across four countries.

 Tropical Storm Gamma

-Late on November 13, Tropical Depression Twenty-Seven formed from a tropical wave about 115 mi west-southwest of St. Lucia.
-While passing through the Lesser Antilles, the heavy rainfall caused mudslides, killing two people on Bequia.
-The cyclone briefly attained tropical storm status, but wind shear prevented further development of the system, and advisories were discontinued on November 16 as it lost its closed circulation about 305 mi southeast of Kingston, Jamaica.
-The remnants of the depression continued westward and moved along the northern shore of Honduras, merging with parts of a larger low pressure system.
-It is uncertain whether the remnants of Gamma absorbed the low pressure system or vice versa.
-The storm strengthened and a closed circulation formed on November 18, making Gamma a tropical storm for the second time.
-After regeneration, and after making landfall over northern Honduras, floods from Gamma killed 34 people in Honduras.
+A tropical depression formed late on November 13 about 115 mi west-southwest of St. Lucia.
+While passing through the Lesser Antilles, the system produced heavy rainfall and mudslides, killing two people on Bequia in St. Vincent and the Grenadines.
+The depression briefly attained tropical storm status, but degenerated back into a tropical wave.
+On November 18, a new circulation formed off the north coast of Honduras, developing into Tropical Storm Gamma, with peak winds of 50 mph (85 km/h).
+Gamma meandered over the western Caribbean until degenerating into a remnant low on November 21.
+Floods from Gamma killed 34 people in Honduras.
 Three people died in Belize related to the storm.
-Gamma meandered in the Caribbean Sea for a short time, until slowly weakening and eventually disintegrating into a remnant low late on November 20.
 The storm caused 39 deaths in total.